magomimmo/modern-cljs/doc/tutorial-04.md

 cp ~/Downloads/modern_javascript_scripts/ch02/login.html html/
 ```

-Again as soon as the file is copied, you'll see another `Reload`
+Again, as the file is copied, you'll see another `Reload` notification
-notification in the console.
+printed at the console.

 ### Link the HTML file to the JS file